MorrellLAB/PopGenTheory/README.md

 # PopGenTheory Discussion Group

-Meeting times are **Thursdays from 1:00 PM-2:00 PM** in 409 Borlaug Hall.
+Meeting times are **Wednesdays from 1:30 PM-2:30 PM** in 409 Borlaug Hall.

 ### What is this discussion group?
 - Informal discussion centered on Population Genetics and Evolutionary Genetics Theory